mxttheuzs/livro-colorir-cristaos/replit.md

 - Removed order bump functionality completely from the landing page
 - Changed product showcase title from "O que você vai receber" to "Conheça Nossos Livros Cristãos"
 - Updated exit intent modal pricing to reflect new base price (50% discount now R$ 5,00)
+- Redesigned with child-friendly and professional color palette: primary blue, light blue, purple, green, yellow, orange, and pink accents
+- Updated all components to use new color scheme for a more appealing look to children and parents

 ## System Architecture